 Why You'll Love This Soup

 The pie crust alone is so good, I could just sit down to a bowl of pie crust crumbs.
-The kids think it's so fun to crumble it up and sprinkle on their soup.
+Pro tip, buy a premade crust to cut back on time in the kitchen.

-But the chicken pot pie soup filling is amazing.
+The chicken pot pie soup filling is amazing.
 It's a bit rich, creamy and savory.
 You will love all the vegetables in it.
-It's not a thick soup, but not super thin, I would however say it's more on the thin side but creamy.

 Cooking the chicken.
 The very first thing you will need to do is prepare the chicken breast.
 My favorite ways are in the oven or the instant pot and you can see the notes in the recipe card for instructions on both.